Maple Leaf Company Executives

 Chairman of the Board

 Check out Correlation Analysis to better understand how to build diversified portfolios, which includes a position in Maple Leaf Foods.
-Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in board of governors.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in metropolitan statistical area.

 Maple Leaf Management Team Effectiveness

-The company has return on total asset (ROA) of 0.0325 % which means that it generated a profit of $0.0325 on every $100 spent on assets.
+The company has return on total asset (ROA) of 0.0546 % which means that it generated a profit of $0.0546 on every $100 spent on assets.
 This is way below average.
-Similarly, it shows a return on equity (ROE) of 0.0221 %, meaning that it generated $0.0221 on every $100 dollars invested by stockholders.
+Similarly, it shows a return on equity (ROE) of 0.1229 %, meaning that it generated $0.1229 on every $100 dollars invested by stockholders.
 Maple Leaf's management efficiency ratios could be used to measure how well Maple Leaf manages its routine affairs as well as how well it operates its assets and liabilities.
-As of the 22nd of November 2024, Return On Tangible Assets is likely to grow to -0.03.
-In addition to that, Return On Capital Employed is likely to grow to -0.0068.
-At this time, Maple Leaf's Non Currrent Assets Other are very stable compared to the past year.
-As of the 22nd of November 2024, Other Current Assets is likely to grow to about 50.3 M, while Total Assets are likely to drop about 3.1 B.
+At this time, Maple Leaf's Return On Tangible Assets are very stable compared to the past year.
+As of the 10th of February 2026, Return On Assets is likely to grow to 0.02, while Return On Capital Employed is likely to drop 0.08.
+At this time, Maple Leaf's Asset Turnover is very stable compared to the past year.

 Maple Leaf Workforce Comparison